Welcome to First Maryland Company, Jamestowne Society.

 To promote the restoration of historical records, documents, objects, and edifices which are of lasting cultural value to the people of Virginia and of the Nation.

-Members of the Jamestowne Society are warmly welcomed to consider joining the First Maryland Company.
+Members of the Jamestowne Society are warmly invited to join the first Marlyland Company.

-For a membership form, please click on the button below.
+For a membership application, please click on the link below.

 The English first settled the colony of Maryland in 1634.
 King Charles I granted the land south of the 40th parallel to the Potomac River to George Calvert, Lord Baltimore.
 The 1st Lord Baltimore died before settling the colony.
 His son Cecilius Calvert, the 2nd Lord Baltimore, organized the expedition of colonists.
 His brother Leonard Calvert served as the first Governor of Maryland.